Everduin94/JavaPractice/notes/NotesOnUdemySwing.md

 43 - http://www.oracle.com/technetwork/java/index-138612.html
  is a repository of button icons that can be used for development You can also make your own icons.
+This webpage loads, but the downloads button doesn't seem to work :/

+ ^^ So Orcale has some sort of policy against 'Deep Linking'?
+ I went through a link on stackoverflow and managed to download the jar